Gerri Cannon

 Gerri Cannon is an American politician, who was elected in 2018 to the New Hampshire House of Representatives.
-She represents the Strafford 18th District as a member of the Democratic Party.
+She represented the Strafford 18th District as a member of the Democratic Party.
 She was previously (in 2017) elected to the Somersworth, New Hampshire School Board.

 Cannon is transgender, and she and Lisa Bunker were elected alongside each other as the state's first openly transgender state legislators.